Country of Origin: United States

 HEALTH ISSUES:

-The Alapaha Blue Blood Bulldog is considered to be a relatively healthy breed that is hardy and resistant to disease.
-The intentional crossing of various types of bulldog and the lack of standardization associated with the various lines of Alapaha Blue Blood Bulldog mean that one would have to look at a broader range of problems that tend effect bulldogs in general.
-The most common of these is bone cancer, Ichthyosis, disorders of the kidney and thyroid, ACL tears, hip dysplasia, cherry eye, elbow dysplasia, entropion, ectropion, and neuronal ceroid lipofuscinosis (NCL).
-Additional congenital health defects may be found within certain genetic lines that may not be indicative of the breed as a whole.
+The Alapaha Blue Blood Bulldog is considered a relatively healthy breed, being hardy and resistant to disease.
+However, due to the crossing of various bulldog types and the lack of standardization among different lines, the breed may be prone to some health issues commonly found in bulldogs.
+These include bone cancer, Ichthyosis, kidney and thyroid disorders, ACL tears, hip and elbow dysplasia, cherry eye, entropion, ectropion, and neuronal ceroid lipofuscinosis (NCL).
+Additionally, certain genetic lines may carry congenital defects that aren’t necessarily reflective of the breed as a whole.
+Regular vet check-ups and responsible breeding practices can help mitigate some of these risks.